Computer Companies Back Aereo

-"The dramatic expansion of the cloud computing sector, bringing with it real benefits previously imagined only in science fiction," they said in an amicus brief, "depends upon an interpretation of the Copyright Act that allows adequate breathing room for transmissions of content."
+“The dramatic expansion of the cloud computing sector, bringing with it real benefits previously imagined only in science fiction, depends upon an interpretation of the Copyright Act that allows adequate breathing room for transmissions of content,” they said in an amicus brief.

 That room includes not interpreting a one-to-one transmission from a unique copy as a public performance.

 Aereo provides access to such transmissions of TV station content over the web via remote antennas for each subscriber.